Sunday, November 3, 2024

 Another factor to consider is the size of the beef cuts.
 Larger cuts may take longer to cook and may require more liquid to keep them moist, while smaller cuts may cook more quickly and require less liquid.
 It’s important to choose cuts that are appropriate for the size of your pot or slow cooker, and to adjust your cooking time and liquid levels accordingly.

-See also How Do I Thicken Beef Stew
+See also How Many Calories Is In Beef Stew

 How to Choose the Right Beef Cut for Your Stew Recipe